DHI/python-package-development/projects/data_cleaning/Project_module_02.md

     - Rename the script `main.py` and execute the cleaning and plotting.
         - `from cleaning import ...`
         - `from plotting import ...`
     - Check that it runs!
+Commit.
 - 2.3 Classes
     - Organize the cleaning functions into classes that all have the same structure (an init method and a clean method)
         - e.g. for SpikeCleaner